Flux qubit-based detector of microwave photons: Dynamics

-Temporal evolution of the diagonal matrix elements $\rho_{kk}$ with only relaxation taken into account is shown in Fig.~\ref{Fig:rho_t}(a).
+Temporal evolution of the diagonal matrix elements $\rho_{kk}$ for the readout stage is shown in Fig.~\ref{Fig:rho_t}.
 For $t\to\infty$, the occupation of the lowest level tends to unity while occupations of all other levels vanish.
 There are damped Rabi oscillations between levels 7 and 8.
 An increase of $g$ (or $\alpha$) leads to the growth of the frequency of these oscillations and vice versa.
 (This statement is not illustrated here.)
-Including dephasing leads to additional dissipation of the oscillations of the ``working" levels; to demonstrate this, in Fig.~\ref{Fig:rho_t}(b) we present the dissipative dynamics, neglecting relaxation, $\gamma=0$.